La Brea Tar Pits: Flora and fauna

 Among the prehistoric Pleistocene species associated with the La Brea Tar Pits are Columbian mammoths, dire wolves, short-faced bears, American lions, ground sloths (predominantly Paramylodon harlani, with much rarer Megalonyx jeffersonii and Nothrotheriops shastensis) and the state fossil of California, the saber-toothed cat (Smilodon fatalis).
 The tar pits don't contain non-bird dinosaur remains, as these were extinct before the pits formed.

 The park is known for producing myriad mammal fossils dating from the Wisconsin glaciation.
 While mammal fossils generate significant interest, other fossils including fossilized insects and plants, and even pollen grains, are also valued.
 These fossils help define a picture of what is thought to have been a cooler, moister climate in the Los Angeles basin during the glacial age.
 Microfossils are retrieved from the matrix of asphalt and sandy clay by washing with a solvent to remove the petroleum, then picking through the remains under a high-powered lens.

 Historically, the majority of the mammals excavated from the La Brea deposits had been large carnivores, supporting a hypothesized "carnivore trap" in which large herbivores entrapped in asphalt attracted predators and scavengers which then became entrapped while trying to steal a quick meal.
 However, new research with an eye towards microfossils has revealed a stunning diversity and abundance of many types of mammals.
-According to paleontologist Thomas Halliday, "Rancho La Brea Tar Pits... where big herbivores typically get stuck in tar which naturally seeps from the ground, and as a result, you get huge concentrations of just specifically herbivores.
-You get a herbivorous sample of the ecosystem and very few carnivores, except those that are trying to scavenge on the already dead carcasses that have just got stuck in the tar."